ipni/index-provider/docs/design.md

 advertisement for a data provider, they trigger a new ingestion session to sync with the provider.

 ## Data Structures
 Data providers and indexer nodes can use any internal representation they want for indexed data.
-They only data structures enforced by the protocol are in the interaction between the two.
+The only data structures enforced by the protocol are in the interaction between the two.

 ### Advertisements
 Advertisements are used by data providers to share updates about the data they are providing.
 Ideally, these advertisements are published in a shared pub-sub channel between providers and indexer nodes.
 However, some indexer nodes may choose to provide a dedicated endpoint to allow certain authenticated providers to push advertisements and updates to individual CID index values (or small sets of them).
-- `Poll` Advertisements: Indexer-nodes periodically poll providers for new advertisements
+- `Poll` Advertisements: Indexer-nodes periodically poll known providers for new advertisements.
 - `Subscription` Advertisements: Indexer nodes subscribe to a shared pub-sub channel with providers and listen to new advertisements from them.
+Indexers can use these advertisements also to discover new providers to index.
 - `Push` Advertisements: Authenticated providers can push advertisements to indexer-nodes.
+Push Advertisements can also be used by indexers for the discovery of new providers.
+Providers looking to be considered and validated by an indexer can send a push advertisements proactively.

 ```go
 // AdvertisementID uniquely identifies an advertisement.